grig23/primetime.en/help/AccountIQ/operation-affecting-user-segment.md

 *Figure: Operators and Number of IPs metric for additional segmentation*

 ![](assets/add-metric-condition3.png)
-*Figure: Operators and Usage Pattern metric for additional segmentation*
+*Figure: Operators and Usage Pattern metric for additional segmentation*-->

-Further, if you refine the operation by adding another metric for number of IPs.
-Then the updated problem statement reads *"create an operation for subscriber accounts of MVPD named 'C' who are viewing the channel 'N Sports' that have a sharing score above 80 and are using 10 different IPs during the evaluation period to view content"*.
+Further, if you refine the operation by adding another metric for number of devices.
+Then the updated problem statement reads *"create an operation for subscriber accounts of MVPD named 'C' who are viewing the channel 'N Sports' that have a sharing score above 90 and are using more than 5 devices to view content during the evaluation period"*.

 ![](assets/refine-segment-operations.png)

-*Figure: Refined example segment with overall sharing score and number of IPs metrics*
+*Figure: Refined example segment with overall sharing score and number of devices metrics*

 By doing this, the user group becomes even small.
 So, on adding more **description and tags**, you are additionally qualifying the segment to define your sample to operate on.